 PVC Tarpaulin, Polyester

 With the Drop-Stitch technology, the upper and lower inner wall of the air chamber are additionally interwoven with nylon threads.
 This is the only way to achieve a significantly higher air pressure than with air chambers without the interwoven nylon threads.
 Thanks to this technology, the air chamber achieves a high level of dimensional stability and rigidity.
-The Drop-Stitch technology is very common for SUP boards (Stand Paddling Boards) and is used more and more for inflatable kayaks.
+The Drop-Stitch technology is very common for SUP boards (Stand Paddling Boards) and is used more and more for inflatable kayaks and are called Drop-Stitch kayaks.
 Drop-Stitch has been used for years by American manufacturers of inflatable boats (e.g. Advanced Elements or Sea Eagle).

 The Itiwit x100+ comes in a well-sized backpack that is comfortable to carry.
 A very useful feature of the backpack are the outside pockets where you can stow your paddle.
 The front of the backpack can be opened almost completely with the zipper.
 This way you can easily take out the boat and pack it back in without any big efforts.
 For the total price of the boat we think it is great that a backpack and not just a carry bag.
 The backpack is functional and has a good quality.

 The Itiwit x100+ has two separate side chambers and a removable drop-stitch floor.
 Before inserting the floor we inflated it slightly and then put it into the boat.
 The floor is attached at the bow and stern with a strap click fastener, so that it remains well in its right position without moving around.